Artificial intelligence AI IT assistant logo design symbol

 Board for freelance & contract work

-I am working on a new logo design focused on an artificial intelligence assistant character.
+Another option for a logo design symbol focused on an artificial intelligence assistant character.

 Visit my portfolio website http://alextass.com